Hit, Suwayda

-Hit (الهيت, also spelled Heet or al-Hit) is a village in southern Syria, administratively part of the al-Suwayda Governorate, located northeast of al-Suwayda.
-It is situated on the northern end of Jabal al-Arab.
-Nearby localities include Shaqqa to the south, Umm al-Zaytun and Amrah to the southwest, al-Hayyat to the north and al-Buthainah to the east.
+Hit (الهيت, also spelled Heet or al-Hit) is a village in southern Syria, administratively part of the Suwayda Governorate, located northeast of Suwayda.
+It is situated on the northern end of Jabal al-Druze.
+Nearby localities include Shaqqa to the south, Umm al-Zaytoun and Amrah to the southwest, al-Hayyat to the north and al-Buthainah to the east.
 According to the Syria Central Bureau of Statistics (CBS), Hit had a population of 655 in the 2004 census.
-The inhabitants are mostly Christians and Druze.
+The inhabitants are mostly Druze and Christians.

 History and archaeology

 Hit is identified with the ancient city of Eitha.
 During Herodian rule, it served as the principal military base for the volcanic Lejah region.
 Ruins in Hit dating from the Roman period include a two-floor villa and a large reservoir.
 An inscription dating to 232 CE found in Hit reveals that during that time a strategos ("local chief, quasi-royal official") administered the town.
 Sometime during the years 354 and 355 CE, the Byzantine deacon of the area, Sabinianos, constructed a church in Eitha dedicated to Sergius in honor of his death in the early 4th century.
 The church, which had been part of a monastery, was one of the earliest sanctuaries to be dedicated to a Christian saint at a place other than the site of the saint's martyrdom.